 The Museum of Freemasonry shows a wide collection of exhibition objects from the history of the Freemasons on the 1st floor.
 In the collections you will find also pieces from famous personalities like Winston Churchill and Eduard VII, who was the King of the United Kingdom and the British Dominions from the year 1901 till his death in 1910.
 Both were key members of the Freemasons.

 The Guided Tours are free of charge and offer a good opportunity to breathe life into the static exhibition objects.
 The tour has been praised by many visitors.
 It shows you among others the impressive Grand Temple, which is the largest room in the Freemasons' Hall.
-The tour takes place usually from Monday to Saturday 5 times a day at 11:00, 12:00, 14:00, 15:00 and 16:00 o'clock.
+The guided tours generally take place from Monday to Saturday between 11 and 16 o'clock at different times.
 They last around 1 hour and start directly in the museum.
 Although the guided tours are free of charge, an online registration at the following webpage is necessary.
 There you will also find an overview of the available dates.
 Unfortunately, some guided tours may be canceled at short notice because of events.
 In such a case you will be informed in advance by e-mail.